99th Range Group: 1989 range group

 The 1st ECRG then became the 99th Electronic Combat Range Group in 1992 when USAF required subordinate groups to carry the same number as their parent wings.
-In 1995 it moved to Nellis and changed its mission to management of the NTTR.
-In October 1995, the group moved to Nellis AFB, Nevada and was redesignated the 99th Range Group.
+In October 1995, the group moved to Nellis Air Force Base, Nevada and was redesignated the 99th Range Group.
 There it assumed the mission of managing the Nevada Test and Training Range.
 To perform this mission it was assigned two subordinate squadrons, the 99th Range Squadron and 99th Range Support Squadron.
 It continued this task until its mission was transferred to its parent, the 99th Air Base Wing.